 Bed bugs are small and brownish external parasites that solely feed on blood and live under the bed or inside crevices next to beds.
 They have flattened bodies with oval shapes but assume cylindrical bodies when they feed on blood.
-These insects bite hard and leave lesions on the skins of people.
-They normally come out of their hide outs at night to feed on blood.
-Though they normally feed on human blood, bed bugs can also feed on other warm blooded animals including cats, dogs and mice.
-The control of bed bugs is complicated due to their nature that allows them to mutate easily.
+These insects bite hard and leave lesions on the skin of people.
+They normally come out of their hideouts at night to feed on blood.
+Though they normally feed on human blood, bed bugs can also feed on other warm-blooded animals including cats, dogs and mice.
+The control of bed bugs is complicated due to their nature which allows them to mutate easily.
 The most common types of bedbugs found in different parts of the world include the following:

 - Household bed bug

-This is the most common type of bed bugs among human beings.
+This is the most common type of bed bug among human beings.
 They are found in almost every part of the world since they are capable of adapting to various environments easily.
-However, these types of bed bug are mostly found in temperate regions.
+However, these types of a bed bugs are mostly found in temperate regions.
 As long as they receive a steady supply of blood from their hosts, they will continue living inside the same room and the same place for a long time.

-Their life cycle starts from the female bug laying eggs.
-One female bed bug is capable of laying two to five eggs per single day which means they can lay up to 500 eggs in their life time.
+Their life cycle starts with the female bug laying eggs.
+One female bed bug is capable of laying two to five eggs per single day which means they can lay up to 500 eggs in their lifetime.